Skip to content

 • Webhooks only — safe but too limited; partners can't render UI.

-• Embed a JS runtime (V8 isolates) — too complex for v1.
+• Embed a JS runtime (V8 isolates) — too complex for v1; reconsidered for 0.4 in light of ADR-0017.

 • Laravel-style service providers — copy-paste from Snipe-IT's pattern.
 We're in Nest, so we use Nest's dynamic modules.